ismet55555/pyfmt/README.md

   --line-length LINE_LENGTH
                         max characters per line; defaults to $MAX_LINE_LENGTH or 100
-  --show-title          show a fancy title at the beginning of pyfmt --extra-isort-args EXTRA_ISORT_ARGS
+  --extra-isort-args EXTRA_ISORT_ARGS
                         additional args to pass to isort --extra-black-args EXTRA_BLACK_ARGS